j50n/foo/README.md

 # foo
-A wrapper around Q.async that converts to Bluebird promises.
+A thin wrapper around Bluebird.coroutine, with friendly defaults.